You may have heard the term “smart manufacturing” thrown around a lot during the past few years, but exactly what is smart manufacturing?

 Those are just a few definitions of smart manufacturing that you can find on the Internet.
 But there’s also a more in-depth answer to the question, “What is smart manufacturing?”
 You can find it at the Smart Manufacturing Experience.

-You’ll find inspiration and education about every smart technology in manufacturing such as additive manufacturing and 3D printing, artificial intelligence and machine learning, augmented reality and virtual reality, automation and robotics, cybersecurity, data analytics, the IIoT and workforce transformation.
+You’ll find inspiration and education about every smart technology in manufacturing such as additive manufacturing, artificial intelligence and machine learning, augmented reality and virtual reality, automation and robotics, cybersecurity, data analytics, the IIoT and workforce transformation.
 You’ll also be able to explore and acquire Factory 4.0 technologies that allow pieces of equipment to talk to one another, control operations remotely, share data, predict challenges and safeguard sensitive information.
 In the process, you’ll join other leading companies that are looking for, and finding, intelligent answers to the questions such as, “How will smart manufacturing benefit me?” and, of course, “What is smart manufacturing?"